pegros/PEG_LIST/help/sfpegKpiListCmp.md

 Actions may be defined per group and activated on a per KPI basis (the icon next to the main KPI becomes actionable), e.g. to redirect the user to a related list or a filtered report.

+For each KPI, custom or dynamic icons may be chose, leveraging the features offered by the **[sfpegIconDsp](/help/sfpegIconDsp.md)** display component.

 For performance purposes, the **sfpegKpiListCmp** component exclusively relies on the standard [lightning-view-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation) base component to fetch all necessary data to display KPI values and icons.